vzamora/Proxmox-Cheatsheet/Utility Applications/NextCloud TKL Install.md

-To install NextCloud (or probably OwnCloud), use the TKL installer like a normal LXC but DO NOT start it.
-Edit the config file:
+To install NextCloud (or probably OwnCloud), use the TKL installer like a normal LXC but DO NOT start it without enabling Nesting first.

+This can be done two ways.
+In the GUI, select your LXC, select "Options" then select the "Features" row.
+Click the "Edit" button at the top with "Features" highlighted, and check the box to enable "Nesting"

+In the CLI, you just edit your config file by:

 	nano /etc/pve/lxc/####.conf

-and enable nesting by adding the following line:
+Where #### is the CT number, and you enable nesting by adding the following line:

 	features: nesting=1

 THEN start the LXC.